miklschmidt/node-nw-snapshot/README.md

 ```
 ##### Snapshot:
 ```
-timeout: 10000ms #time to wait before killing the node-webkit process and fail/try again
+timeout: 10000ms # Time to wait before killing the node-webkit process and fail/try again
 ```